Platform

 What Is Contextual Retargeting?

 In general, retargeting is advertising on sites your bounced traffic visits.
-This means that if a visitor to your site leaves and lands on another site, a retargeting ad appears with the aim of sending them back to your site.
+If a visitor to your site leaves and lands on another site, a retargeting ad appears to try to send them back to your site.

 Contextual retargeting takes generic retargeting to the next level.
 Ads are shown to previous site visitors but in a relevant context.
-Instead of an ad for a furniture store appearing on an online dictionary, it will appear on an interior designer’s blog or another site in the contextual retargeting network.
+Instead of appearing on an online dictionary, an advertisement for a furniture store will appear on an interior designer’s blog or another site in the contextual retargeting network.

 Contextual retargeting works because sites cooperate to offer different but related products to the same target audience.
-This process makes it more likely that conversions will happen for each advertiser since potential customers have already shown a high level of interest in the topic.
+This process makes it more likely that each advertiser will convert since potential customers have already shown high interest in the topic.

 How Does Contextual Targeting Fit Into Programmatic Advertising?

 Programmatic advertising is the automated process of buying ads.
-Rather than having to deal with buying and selling ads through salespeople, programmatic advertising technology makes the entire process more efficient and effective.
+Rather than dealing with buying and selling ads through salespeople, programmatic advertising technology makes the entire process more efficient and effective.

 Contextual targeting is one aspect of programmatic advertising.
-Programs provide companies options to establish the keywords, target content, and other parameters they want their ad to match, and there is no need to get bogged down with some of the traditionally menial tasks, such as approaching websites directly.
+Programs allow companies to establish the keywords, target content, and other parameters they want their ads to match, and there is no need to perform some traditionally menial tasks, such as approaching websites directly.

-Contextual targeting can work as a stand-alone campaign or be used as part of an entire programmatic advertising campaign.
+Contextual targeting can work as a stand-alone campaign or be part of an entire programmatic advertising campaign.

 Learn More

-With Agility’s platform, you have access to contextual targeting and its many benefits.
+With Agility’s platform, you can access contextual targeting and its many benefits.
 Learn more about what Agility can do for your company to help you reach your goals.

-Contextual targeting is the use of display ads based on a website’s content.
-It’s a smart idea for companies to place their ads where they expect their target audience to be—this practice ensures that your advertisements are reaching the right customers.
+Contextual targeting uses display ads based on a website’s content.
+It’s smart for companies to place their ads where they expect their target audience to be—this practice ensures that your advertisements reach the right customers.
 Having a toy ad in a children’s magazine makes sense, but how do you do that with digital ads?

 That’s where contextual targeting comes in.
-This type of online advertising involves determining the content on a website and matching the ads to the content.
-That way, a website about men’s health doesn’t have ads about women’s shoes, but rather ads that fit naturally and with the content on the page.
+This type of online advertising involves determining the content on a website and matching the ads to it.
+For example, a website about men’s health might not have ads about women’s shoes but ads that fit naturally with the content on the page.

 How Does Contextual Targeting Work?

-Contextual targeting starts with a company providing keywords, topics, languages, or locations that their product is focused around.
+Contextual targeting starts with a company providing keywords, topics, languages, or locations its product focuses on.
 These become the parameters for contextual targeting.

-For example, suppose you own a bicycle company and want to place ads about your newest bike.
-In that case, your contextual targeting provider will recognize websites that have content about bicycles and place your ad.
+For example, suppose you own a bicycle company and want to advertise your newest bike.
+In that case, your contextual targeting provider will recognize websites with content about bicycles and place your ad.
 By using contextual targeting, you guarantee your ads are relevant to the webpage they appear on.
-This way the ad isn’t disruptive to the user experience, making it more likely your target audience will respond positively to your ad.
+This way, the ad isn’t disruptive to the user experience, making your target audience more likely to respond positively to your ad.

 Companies may also provide negative keywords as part of a contextual advertising campaign.
 These will give your ads more focus by creating categories of websites your company does not want the ad to appear on.
-For example, an airline could avoid placing ads on sites that report on plane crashes by including negative keywords connected to that topic.
+For example, an airline could avoid placing ads on sites reporting plane crashes by including negative keywords connected to that topic.

-Then, crawlers will scan the website and categorize each page based on context and semantics.
-When a user visits the page, the page content information will be relayed to the ad server which will then match relevant display advertisements for that keyword and user intent.
+Then, crawlers scan the website and categorize each page based on context and semantics.
+When a user visits a page, the page content information is relayed to the ad server, matching, which matches relevant display advertisements for that keyword and user intent.

 How Effective is Contextual Targeting Advertising?